 It might be overwhelming to consider incapacity planning, as nobody wants to think about the day when their lives will no longer be in their own hands.
 Still, the risk one runs not putting these steps into place far outweighs the discomfort one may experience when making these decisions.

 If a person doesn’t have any advance directives in place and has not appointed an agent to act on their behalf, a judge may appoint a guardian to take control of the incapacitated individual’s estate and make medical/legal decisions for them.
 The court can appoint anyone.
 The guardian doesn’t even need to be someone the individual knows.

 Aside from powers of attorney, “advance directive” refers to a plethora of critical documents, one of them being the living will.
 The living will is a document that is meant to control future health care decisions only when a person becomes unable to competently make these decisions for himself.
 The living will specifies the type of medical treatment that a person would or would not want to receive in certain health situations.
 Further, the living will allows an individual to decide if they want certain medical decisions made such as whether or not they want food to be served to them in the event that they are deemed incompetent, whether you would want treatment for certain pains, and even “do not resuscitate orders,” which are instructions to not use CPR in the case that breathing or heartbeat should stop.

 Seek Out A Professional

 That’s how serious, and vital, incapacity planning truly is.
 Without these important documents, particularly the durable power of attorney or living will, your life’s work, your estate, your assets, and literally, your life could be in someone else’s hands.
-If you or a loved one are looking to get proper estate planning done, we highly recommend you seek out a licensed estate planning attorney who will help you draft an estate plan that suits your needs and your situation.
+If you or a loved one are looking to get proper estate planning done, we highly recommend you seek out an experienced New York estate planning attorney who will help you draft an estate plan that suits your needs and your situation.